lindseyawilson/Lab-02/lab-02.md

     ## 1   1341465

 The plot might be a little more useful if we filter Trinidad & Tobago out.
-We’ve done that below:
+We’ve done that below (and will continue to do that for the remaining plots):

 ``` r
 plastic_waste_filtered <- plastic_waste %>%